Samuel T. Smith

-2016 – $1.2 million jury verdict for age discrimination claim against Daimler Trucks North America following three-week jury trial.
-Former level 4 Engineering Department manager Dr. Josef Loczi was the plaintiff.
-Read more in The Oregonian and Portland Business Journal.
+- Achieved $1.2 million jury verdict for worker in an age discrimination case against Daimler Trucks North America (“DTNA”) following three-week jury trial.
+Worker was a former level 4 manager in DTNA’s Engineering Department.
+Read more in the Portland Business Journal.
 Court also awarded substantial attorney fees and court costs to worker.

-- Achieved $455,000judgment for worker in a case against the Port of Astoria for firing an employee in retaliation for reporting mismanagement, gross waste of public funds and abuse of authority.
-In a related case, the Port of Astoria paid a settlement of $478,900 to another employee to settle similar claims of retaliation.
+- Achieved $455,000judgment for worker in a case against the Port of Astoria.
+Worker alleged that she was fired in retaliation for reporting mismanagement, gross waste of public funds, and abuse of authority.
+In a related case, the Port of Astoria paid a settlement of $478,900 to another worker to settle similar claims of retaliation.
 Read more about these cases in The Daily Astorian here and here.

-2014 – $620,000 judgment for Sarbanes Oxley whistle blower claim against Riverview Community Bank.
-Client was an auditor for the bank who was fired for reporting alleged fraud at the bank.
+- Achieved $620,000 judgment for worker in a whistleblower retaliation case against Riverview Community Bank.
+Worker was an auditor for the bank who was fired for reporting alleged fraud at the bank.
 Court also awarded substantial attorney fees and court costs to worker.
 Read more in The Columbian here and here.

-2013 – $1.25 million verdict in favor of plaintiff following three-week trial.
-12 person jury found athletic shoe company liable for retaliating against director level employee who complained that he was demoted because of his race and/or national origin.
-Link to story in Oregonian.
+- Achieved $1.25 million verdict for worker following three-week trial.
+Twelve person jury found athletic shoe company liable for retaliating against worker who complained that he was demoted because of his race and/or national origin.